-Before coming to SILS my only background was in English Literature, my bachelor's degree.
+Before coming to SILS my only background was in English Literature, my bachelor's degree focus.
 I had never had a job of any kind, but I was anxious to start working.
 I knew I wanted to work in public schools because it was the place that I felt I could help people the most; however, I knew that being a classroom teacher would not suite me.
-After a lot of research I knew that a school library would be the perfect place for me to work.
+After a lot of research, I knew that a school library would be the perfect place for me to work.

 How has your career progressed since you graduated SILS?

 I am still in awe of how much my career has progressed in this short amount of time.
 I graduated at the beginning of May and by the end of the month I had a job offered to me on the spot after a great interview (thanks to the SILS Career Services) at a good school in the city where I wanted to live, Charleston.
 I am not yet close to being everything I want to be as a school librarian, but I have already made great strides toward that goal.
 I have kids that enjoy reading and trust me to advise them on a great book, and I have colleagues that trust me as a professional and are interested in partnering with me on lessons.
 Even though I am not yet the librarian I want to be, the important thing is that I am aware of where I need to improve, and that in and of itself is an important progression in my career.

 In your current employment, what are your job duties and responsibilities?

 I work at a Title I public montessori school that serves three-year-olds through eighth graders.
 My day-to-day responsibilities are to teach lessons on a fixed schedule to the four-year-olds through sixth grade students (16 classes total), run a guided reading group every morning with the school's best readers, and of course I also shelve and repair books as needed.

 Week-to-week I am expected to teach a creative writing elective class to our middle school students, work on the school website as one of two website administrators, attend a PLC meeting with the other special area teachers, and tutor some of our older students in math.